Best Bar Exam Prep Courses A Comprehensive Guide to Bar Exam Prep Courses in 2019

 How to Find the Best Bar Prep Course for You

 Our research team gathered a list of 41 bar prep courses and put them to the test.
+Our top pick is Kaplan Bar Review.
 We evaluated each company based on the number of states served, available course formats, overall comprehensiveness, study material quality and the ease of getting instructor support.
 We also spoke to former students to get their insights into the usefulness of each prep course.

 In the end, we were left with five finalists that we felt comfortable recommending.
 Each of them serves at least 40 jurisdictions and offers self-paced or online courses, so you can attend from anywhere.
 Kaplan Bar Review was our favorite, but depending on your needs and budget, you may prefer one of our other top picks.
 Check out all of our reviews below to learn about what each company has to offer and who should use it.